 To make the process easy and convenient for customers, Tesla made the whole buying process online.

 The website contains all the information you need to make an informed decision.
-From making a test drive appointment to finalising the product, all the process is conducted online.
+From making a test drive appointment to finalizing the product, all the process is conducted online.

 Tesla doesn’t involve the intermediary and takes charge of the whole procedure.
 It saves time and improves the customer experience.